sai-123-code/Air_Quality_Deployment/README.md

 # MexicoChapter_AirQualityPrediction
-Mexico Chapter - Air Quality Prediction and Personalized Health Recommendations for Mexico City
+Mexico Chapter - Air Quality Prediction and Personalized Health Recommendations For the Mexico City